SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 To elaborate, the serialization of a static schema may be self-contained.
 A compact commitment to the detailed static schema may be provided by its SAID.
 In other words, the SAID of a static schema is a verifiable cryptographic identifier for its SAD.
 Therefore all ACDC compliant schema must be SADs.
 In other words, they MUST therefore be *SAIDified*.
 The associated detailed static schema (uncompacted SAD) is cryptographically bound and verifiable to its SAID.

+The JSON Schema specification allows complex schema references that may include non-local URI references [[46]].
+These references may use the `$id` or `$ref` keywords.
+A relative URI reference provided by a `$ref` keyword is resolved against the *Base URI* provided by the top-level `$id` field.
+When this top-level *Base URI* is non-local then all relative `$ref` references are therefore also non-local.
+A non-local URI reference provided by a `$ref` keyword may be resolved without reference to the *Base URI*.

-The JSON Schema specification allows complex schema references that may include non-relative URI references [[46]].
-In general, schema indicated by non-relative URI references MUST NOT be used because they are not cryptographically end-verifiable.
-The value of the underlying schema may change (mutate).
-To restate, a bare non-relative URI schema resource is not end-verifiable to its URI reference because there is no cryptographic binding between URI and resource.
+In general, schema indicated by non-local URI references (`$id` or `$ref`) MUST NOT be used because they are not cryptographically end-verifiable.
+The value of the underlying schema resource so referenced may change (mutate).
+To restate, a non-local URI schema resource is not end-verifiable to its URI reference because there is no cryptographic binding between URI and resource.

 This does not preclude the use of remotely cached SAIDified schema resources because those resources are end-verifiable to their embedded SAID references.
 Said another way, a SAIDified schema resource is itself a SAD (Self-Address Data) referenced by its SAID.
 A URI that includes a SAID may be used to securely reference a remote or distributed SAIDified schema resource because that resource is fixed (immutable, nonmalleable) and verifiable to both the SAID in the reference and the embedded SAID in the resource so referenced.
-To elaborate, a URI reference that includes a cryptographic commitment such as a SAID is verifiable to the underlying resource when that resource is a SAD.
+To elaborate, a non-local URI reference that includes an embedded cryptographic commitment such as a SAID is verifiable to the underlying resource when that resource is a SAD.
 This applies to JSON Schema as a whole as well as bundled sub-schema resources.

 The `did:` URI scheme may be used safely to prefix non-local URI references that act to namespace SAIDs expressed as DID URLs.
 For example, `did:keri` may be used in a non-local reference that may be dereferenced safely as ACDC JSON Schema determined by the JSON Schema mime-type of `schema+json`.
 Likewise the `sad:` URI scheme may be used to directly indicate a URI resource that safely returns a verifiable SAD.
 For example `sad:SAID` where *SAID* is replaced with the actual SAID of SAD would provide a verifiable non-local reference to JSON Schema as indicated by the mime-type of `schema+json`.
-Furthermore, bare SAIDs may be used to refer to some other SAIDified schema as long as the JSON schema validator is augmented to support bare SAID references.
+Furthermore, bare SAIDs may be used to refer to some other SAIDified schema as long as the JSON schema validator supports bare SAID references.
+By default, many JSON schema validators support bare strings (non-URIs) for the *Base URI* provided by the top-level `$id` field value.
 Finally, the IETF KERI OOBI internet draft specification provides a URL syntax that references a SAD resource by its SAID at the service endpoint indicated by that URL[56].
 Such remote OOBI URLs are also safe because the provided SAD resource is verifiable against the SAID in the OOBI URL.
 Therefore OOBI URLs are also acceptable non-local URI references for JSON Schema.

 To clarify, ACDCs MUST NOT use complex JSON Schema references which allow *dynamically generated *schema resources to be obtained from online JSON Schema Libraries [[60]].
 The latter approach may be difficult or impossible to secure because a cryptographic commitment to the base schema that includes complex schema (non-relative URI-based) references only commits to the non-relative URI reference and not to the actual schema resource which may change (is dynamic, mutable, malleable).
 To restate, this approach is insecure because a cryptographic commitment to a complex (non-relative URI-based) reference is NOT equivalent to a commitment to the detailed associated schema resource so referenced if it may change.